 Field sobriety tests are a set of tests used by law enforcement to determine whether or not an individual is impaired or intoxicated.
-In this blog, McConathy Law details some of the commonly used FSTs that law enforcement officers use during traffic stops.
+Law Offices of Richard C McConathy details some of the commonly used FSTs that law enforcement officers use during traffic stops.

 Horizontal Gaze Nystagmus Test